CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

 * `creator` can create secrets such as passwords, encryption keys.

-If you are using Applications credentials in ePouta, it's slighty different.
+If you are using Applications credentials in ePouta, it's slightly different.
 There are three roles available: `reader`, `member` and `heat_stack_owner`.
 The reader role is a read-only role while the member role is allowed to make changes to your project.

 * `reader` role can only collect data from your project but not make any changes.
 This is good if you want to create a script that checks the state of your services.
 Sometimes it is nice to have a default